smaht-dac/submitr/docs/source/index.rst

 What To Do Next
 ===============

-Advanced users who have already installed Python can proceed to the installation instructions.
+Advanced users who have already installed Python can proceed to instructions for **Installing submitr**.

-Less experienced users should start with the basic setup instructions, which will introduce some basics for working with the terminal and installing the dependencies to run this package.
+Less experienced users should start with instructions for **Installing Prerequisites**, which will introduce some basics for working with the terminal and installing the dependencies to run this package.

+Although at some point **submitr** might offer the ability to use **rclone** invisibly, for now it uses **awscli** only.
+But we do now experimentally offer some isntructions for **Using rclone instead** at the end of this documentation in case that's an option you want to pursue.

 .. toctree::
   :maxdepth: 4

+  self
   installing_prerequisites
   installation
   usage